rickmurdock/notes/FrontEnd/AlgorithmsAndDataModeling.md

 3. If the result is equal to 0, return `true`

-4.If the result other than 0, return `false`
+4. If the result other than 0, return `false`

 Let's see this algorithm as code.